On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: EXPERIMENTS

-\looseness=-1Finally, we learned a DAG on the protein signaling data from \citet{sachs2005causal}.
-Again, we used the procedure from \cref{prop:protocol_graph_markovian} and identified purely graphically redundant CI-statements via \cref{prop:sufficient_cond_non_graphoid}.
-We compare the results of these tests against additional CI-statements for which the learned graph implies Graphoid-redundant CI-statements via \cref{prop:protocol_graph_markovian,prop:coupling}.
-In \cref{fig:graphoid_vs_graphical_sachs} we can see that the purely graphically redundant tests indicate more errors than the Graphoid-redundant tests.
-This is in line with the fact that none of the recovered graphs were consistent with the ground truth provided by the authors.
+Finally, we learned a DAG on the protein signaling data from \citet{sachs2005causal}.
+We use the procedure from \cref{prop:protocol_graph_markovian} and identified PGM-redundant CI-statements via \cref{prop:sufficient_cond_non_graphoid}. \Cref{fig:graphoid_vs_graphical_sachs} shows the fraction of tests where the graph contradicts the empirical result.
+We further calculate this fraction with additional GA-redundant CI-statements that we detect via \cref{prop:protocol_graph_markovian,prop:coupling}.
+In \cref{fig:graphoid_vs_graphical_sachs} we can see that the PGM-redundant tests indicate more errors than the GA-redundant tests.
+This is in line with the fact that none of the recovered graphs were consistent with the ground truth provided by \citet{sachs2005causal}.
 In \cref{sec:graphoid_vs_graphical_synthetic} we repeated the experiment on different synthetic datasets.